openziti/.github/profile/README.md

 # Introduction

-**OpenZiti** is a free and open source project focused on bringing Zero Trust to any application.
-The project provides all the pieces required to implement or integrate Zero Trust into your solutions.
+**OpenZiti** is a free and open source project focused on bringing zero trust to any application.
+The project provides all the pieces required to implement or integrate zero trust into your solutions.

 * An overlay network
 * Tunneling Applications for all operating systems
-* Numerous SDKs making it easy to add Zero Trust concepts directly into your application
+* Numerous SDKs making it easy to add zero trust concepts directly into your application

-Ziti makes it easy to embed Zero Trust, programmable networking directly into your app.
-With Ziti you can have Zero Trust, high performance networking on any Internet connection, without VPNs!
+Ziti makes it easy to embed zero trust, programmable networking directly into your app.
+With Ziti you can have zero trust, high performance networking on any Internet connection, without VPNs!

 The Ziti Network (Ziti) is composed of the following building
 blocks: Ziti Controller, Ziti Router, Ziti Clients.
 These